 RPC calls are transmitted as n request where n and request have the same meaning as above.
 Note that in the client-server dialog a reference number must also be supplied with each request.
-This reference number is not part of the RPC itself, but is required for communications; see Section 2.4 [Client-Server Dialog], page 15.
+This reference number is not part of the RPC itself, but is required for communications; see Section 2.4 [Client-Server Dialog], page 17.

-2.2.8 Structure
+2.2.9 Structure

 Structures are collections of several data items.
 In the specification they are written as where each name is the name of a data field and the corresponding type is its type.
+Structures are transmitted as a sequence of their fields.

 '''

-( name : type ; name : type ; ...
+( name : type ;

+name : type ;

+...

+)

 '''